includes Chromatic Scale & Piano Tuning instructions

 For a larger library of free sheet music, go to IMSLP; you may find better editions there, especially for Bach.
 For hard-to-find sheet music, try Plainfield Music Store in Plainfield, NJ.

-Other recommended books, videos, & sheetmusic; note on Amazon: If you have Amazon Prime, you can invite 4 people who do not have Amazon Prime, and they will get Amazon Prime for free (free 2-day shipping, but not all Prime features).
+Other recommended books, videos, lessons, & sheetmusic; note on Amazon: If you have Amazon Prime, you can invite 4 people who do not have Amazon Prime, and they will get Amazon Prime for free (free 2-day shipping, but not all Prime features).